ponylang/pony-tutorial/docs/runtime/garbage-collection.md

     * **Actor behaviours are atomic**.

-    * **Message delivery is casual** - i.e. messages arrive before any messages they may have caused, if they have the same destination.
-So there needs to be some kind of casual ordering guarantee, but less requirements than with comparable concurrent, fast garbage collectors.
+    * **Message delivery is causal**.
+[Causal](https://www.google.com/search?q=causal+definition): messages arrive before any messages they may have caused, if they have the same destination.
+So there needs to be some kind of causal ordering guarantee, but less requirements than with comparable concurrent, fast garbage collectors.